joshwalawender/KeckODL/README.md

-# KeckTarget
+# KeckODL

-Note, this does not yet support non-sidereal objects.
-Coming soon.
+Note, Target does not yet support non-sidereal objects.